 Coats for Cubs is an annual fur drive that encourages the donation of fur items to aid in the rehabilitation of injured and orphaned animals across the United States.
 All furs donated to the drive are sent to wildlife rehabilitators across the US, who use them as bedding to provide comfort and improve recovery times for orphaned and injured wildlife.

-Coats for Cubs is operated solely by buy-sell-trade fashion retailer Buffalo Exchange, who, with the help of their customers, has collected 17,202 furs since 2006.
-To best protect our employees and the community from the spread of COVID-19, all Buffalo Exchange stores are closed until further notice.
-As a result, we encourage you to ship your furs directly to one of the wildlife rehabilitators we work with.
+Coats for Cubs is operated solely by buy-sell-trade fashion retailer Buffalo Exchange, who, with the help of their customers, has collected 15,108 furs since 2006.
+Buffalo Exchange collects furs each spring at all of their store locations.
+We are not running this program in 2021.
+If you’d like to donate furs right now, we encourage you to ship them directly to one of the wildlife rehabilitators we work with.

 FREQUENTLY ASKED QUESTIONS

 During the spring donation period, you can drop your furs off at any Buffalo Exchange location.